 It’s hard to believe that on the 18th of January 2020, my blog will be a year old!
-It’s been a rollercoaster of a year both personally and professionally.
-I wanted to write so much more and plan so much more content but blogging is a bit of a mind field.
+It’s been a rollercoaster of a year, both personally and professionally.
+I wanted to write so much more and plan so much more content, but blogging is a bit of a minefield.
 However, I do feel more prepared for the next year and beyond.
 This post is Blogging: Looking to 2020 and beyond.

 I started this blog journey with the mindset that I wanted to share a bit of my life with the world but also share tips, ideas and be a little insightful along the way.

-In September I moved to a self-hosted site, there were many reasons but I wanted more control over the features, plugins and general look of the blog.
-Eventually, I would like to be able to monetize my blog, so the change was a good one and worth the money.
+In September, I moved to a self-hosted site, there were many reasons, but I wanted more control over the features, plugins and general look of the blog.
+Eventually, I would like to monetize my blog, so the change was a good one and worth the money.
 If you are interested, I currently self-host with GoDaddy.
-The simple reason being I can pay monthly, most other hosts I looked into required large yearly outlays, that I can’t afford.
-I’ve also used GoDaddy before, it was easy just keeping with what you know sometimes.
+The simple reason being I can pay monthly.
+Most other hosts I looked into required a large yearly outlay that I can’t afford.
+I’ve also used GoDaddy before; it was easy just keeping with what you know sometimes.

 Running a blog isn’t easy

-Running a blog isn’t easy, I started off planning my content via a simple Google Calendar in three-month chunks, taking into consideration national holidays, events, family events, trips, days out, holidays and topics that I generally wanted to write about.
-My aim was to post twice a week, Tuesday’s and Thursday’s and when looking at my analytics, these were high-level traffic days for me.
-It began to feel like this huge burden, sometimes it was just hard to find the time between work, kids, home life and generally living.
-Like so many bloggers and vloggers, we do pressure ourselves to keep creating content to get the views or the shares.
+Running a blog isn’t easy; I started off planning my content via a simple Google Calendar in three-month chunks, taking into consideration national holidays, events, family events, trips, days out, holidays, and topics I generally wanted to write about.
+I aimed to post twice a week, Tuesday’s and Thursday’s and when looking at my analytics, these were high-level traffic days for me.
+It began to feel like this huge burden; sometimes, it was hard to find the time between work, kids, home life and generally living.
+Like so many bloggers and vloggers, we pressure ourselves to keep creating content to get the views or the shares.